ALX-Students-Contribution/.github/CONTRIBUTING.md

 We take security vulnerabilities seriously and will work to address them as quickly as possible.

 ## 👨‍💻 Becoming a Maintainer
 If you are interested in becoming a maintainer of the project, please reach out to us at alxstudentscontribution@gmail.com .
-We will consider candidates based on their contributions to the project, technical expertise, and commitment to our code of conduct.
+We will consider candidates based on their contributions to the project, technical expertise, and commitment to our [Code of Conduct](https://github.com/ALX-Students-Contribution/.github/blob/main/CODE_OF_CONDUCT.md).
 Maintainers are responsible for reviewing pull requests, maintaining the codebase, and helping to grow the community.

 ## 🤝 Join the Community
 We welcome all ALX students who are interested in making contributions or working on open source projects.
 Join us and help us create a world where everyone has equal access to high-quality education and opportunities for personal and professional growth.